sunilsoni/interview-notes-code/README.md

 - Include comments and small test cases to explain tricky parts.
 - Open a pull request with a clear description of changes and rationale.

+## Troubleshooting
+- Maven cannot find Java 17:
+  - Ensure JAVA_HOME points to JDK 17 and your PATH uses that JDK (java -version should show 17).
+- Tests fail due to ports in use (for any web tests):
+  - Stop other local servers or set a different server.port in application.properties.
+- SSL/network errors when running API-based examples:
+  - These examples depend on public endpoints; retry later or ensure your network allows outbound HTTPS.
+- Exec plugin error when running a main class:
+  - Ensure the exec-maven-plugin goal specified in the command matches the version declared in the README (3.1.0 in examples).

 ## FAQ
 - Q: Can I run a single solution without the Spring Boot app?
   A: Yes.
 Many classes contain a main method.
 Use the Exec Maven Plugin example above or run via IDE.
 - Q: Do I need internet access for some solutions?
   A: Only for problems that intentionally call public APIs (e.g., Solution.java).
 Others are self-contained.

+## License
+If a LICENSE file exists at the repository root, the project is distributed under that license.
+If not, treat the code as All Rights Reserved by the repository owner unless otherwise specified.

 ---
 Last updated: 2025-09-08